AmitDasRup123/HateBiasNet/README.md

 ## Paper
 For a detailed investigation of annotator bias in hate speech detection, refer to the associated paper: [Investigating Annotator Bias in Large Language Models for Hate Speech Detection](https://arxiv.org/abs/2406.11109).

-## Citation
-If you use this dataset in your research, please cite the following paper:

-@misc{das2024investigating,
-title={Investigating Annotator Bias in Large Language Models for Hate Speech Detection}, author={Amit Das and Zheng Zhang and Fatemeh Jamshidi and Vinija Jain and Aman Chadha and Nilanjana Raychawdhary and Mary Sandage and Lauramarie Pope and Gerry Dozier and Cheryl Seals}, year={2024}, eprint={2406.11109}, archivePrefix={arXiv}, primaryClass={cs.CL}
-}

 # Load the dataset
 df = pd.read_csv('HateSpeechCorpus.csv')